Donovan Mitchell NBA Playoffs Player Props: Cavaliers vs. Knicks

-The Cleveland Cavaliers, Donovan Mitchell included, square off versus the New York Knicks at 1:00 PM ET on Sunday in the 2023 NBA Playoffs.
+Donovan Mitchell be on the court for the Cleveland Cavaliers at 7:00 PM on Wednesday against the New York Knicks in the 2023 NBA Playoffs.

-With prop bets available for Mitchell, let's look at some stats and trends to help you find good wagers.
+If you'd like to make predictions on Mitchell's performance, we break down his available prop bets, using stats and trends, below.

 Donovan Mitchell Prop Bets vs. the Knicks